gitpython-developers/GitPython/doc/tutorial.rst

 Switching Branches
 ******************

+Using git directly
+******************
+In case you are missing functionality as it has not been wrapped, you may conveniently use the git command directly.
+It is owned by each repository instance.

+	>>> git = repo.git
+	>>> git.checkout('head', b="my_new_branch")		# default command
+	>>> git.for_each_ref()								# '-' becomes '_' when calling it

+The return value will by default be a string of the standard output channel produced by the command.

+Keyword arguments translate to short and long keyword arguments on the commandline.
+The special notion `git.command(flag=True)`_ will create a flag without value like ``command --flag``.

+If ``None`` is found in the arguments, it will be dropped silently.
+Lists and tuples passed as arguments will be unpacked to individual arguments.
+Objects are converted to strings using the str(...) function.

 What Else?
 **********

-There is more stuff in there, like the ability to tar or gzip repos, stats, log, blame, and probably a few other things.
-Additionally calls to the git instance are handled through a ``__getattr__`` construct, which makes available any git commands directly, with a nice conversion of Python dicts to command line parameters.
+There is more stuff in there, like the ability to archive repositories, get stats and logs, blame, and probably a few other things.

-Check the unit tests, they're pretty exhaustive.
+Check the unit tests for an in-depth introduction on how each function is supposed to be used.